Portuguese Colonial War: Intervention by Cold War powers

 After conflict erupted between the UPA and MPLA and Portuguese military forces, U.S. President John F. Kennedy advised António de Oliveira Salazar (via the US consulate in Portugal) that Portugal should abandon its African colonies, and that course of action by Kennedy would lead to a political crisis between Portugal and the United States.
 A failed Portuguese military coup known as the Abrilada, attempted in an effort to overthrow the authoritarian Estado Novo regime of Salazar, received covert U.S. support.
 In response, Salazar moved to consolidate his power, ordering an immediate military response to the violence occurring in Angola.
 The U.S.'s official stance on Portugal would shift following Richard Nixon's election as president.
 Under the advice of Henry Kissinger, Nixon sought to reduce America's involvement in the Third World, delegating this role to "regional policemen" such as Joseph Mobutu of Congo-Léopoldville.
 This led to Nixon cutting off aid to Holden Roberto's FNLA and resuming normal trade relations with Portugal.
 The period of intensified collaboration between the Portuguese and American governments from 1969 onwards has been linked to a "Vietnamisation" of the war, including the use of chemical warfare in forested areas, as the US used similar tactics in the Vietnam War.

-Portuguese-held (green), disputed (yellow) and rebel-held areas (red) in Portuguese-Guinea and other colonies in 1970, before the Portuguese military operations known as Gordian Knot Operation (Mozambique), Operation Green Sea (Guinea) and Frente Leste (Angola).